-When undertaking an assessment to determine if an unacceptable interference has occurred, it will be necessary to consider: -
+When undertaking an assessment to determine if an unacceptable interference has occurred, it will be necessary to consider: - will also be expected to contribute to towards completion of a cycleway where it is reasonable to do so.

 - The frequency of vehicle movements;

 - The amount of cycle/pedestrian activity; and

 - The width of the shared cycleway/footway.